-- Courses taken by audit - Courses taken outside of your degree plan requirements - Courses attempted more than two times (except remedial) - Credits exceeding the 27 maximum credits for remedial courses - Courses previously passed with a grade of "D" or higher - Credit hours earned by placement tests - Continuing education courses - Courses for which you register after the official census date of the term. - Credit hours in excess of the 150% maximum program limit - Courses taken without having a declared eligible program (enrolled as undeclared or undecided)
+- Courses taken by audit - Courses taken outside of the student's degree plan requirements - Courses attempted more than two times (except remedial/developmental courses) - Credits exceeding the 27 maximum credits for development courses - Courses previously passed unless the course grade failed the minimum grade requirement for the program of study.
+Starting July 1, 2011, only two attempts will be approved, if a course was previously passed.
+A third attempt will not be paid by financial aid.
+The student's degree plan must specify the minimum course grade required. - Credit hours earned by placement tests - Continuing education courses - Courses for which the student registered after the official census date of the term - Timeframe and/or credit hours in excess of the 150 percent maximum program limit - Courses taken without having a declared eligible program (enrolled as undeclared, undecided, or non-degree seeking)